MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

 ### Licensing and cost optimization

 Contoso will ensure that all development Azure resources are created using this dev/test subscription to save 80 percent.
-They will enable [Azure cost management and billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.
+They will enable [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.

 ## Conclusion